Neowless/COMP5400CW1/README.md

 **Evolution Time**

-Evolution time is defined as the generation count the simulation took to make  the fitness value stable.
-Less generation amount it takes, better the fitness function it will be.
+Evolution time is defined as the simulation's generation count to make the fitness value stable—the less generation amount it takes, the better the fitness function.

 <div align=center><img width="500" src="https://raw.githubusercontent.com/Neowless/COMP5400CW1/fffcdf33f613da2568e052ff695a85c4b2b8b20c/Question4/Converge_Compare_Functions.svg"/></div>

 <div align=center><text>Figure 3.
 Convergenge of Different Fitness Function Comapre </text></div>

-It is easy to indicate the original fitness function can converge faster than the new fitness function, which means the original fitness function is better than the new fitness function in this aspect.
+It is easy to indicate the original fitness function can converge faster than the new fitness function, which means the original fitness function is betIt is easy to indicate that the original fitness function can converge faster than the new fitness function, which means it is better than the latest fitness function in this aspect.ter than the new fitness function in this aspect.

 **Stability of Average Fitness Value**

 This is defined by the average fitness value's stability and noise level.
 Healthier specie has more stable average fitness value.

 Dispersion indicates the stability of the average fitness value.
+Because of the amplitude of average fitness values is not the same in different fitnesThis is defined by the average fitness value's stability and noise level.
+Healthier species has a more stable average fitness value.

-Because of the amplitude of average fitness values is not the same in different fitness function, the dispersion is measured by the SNR (Signal-to-noise ratio), assuming the mean value of the average fitness values is the original signal after convergence.
+Dispersion indicates the stability of the average fitness value.
+Because the amplitude of average fitness values is not the same in different fitness functions, the dispersion is measured by the SNR (Signal-to-noise ratio), assuming the mean value of the average fitness values is the original signal after convergence.
+The results are exported in the MATLAB command window.s function, the dispersion is measured by the SNR (Signal-to-noise ratio), assuming the mean value of the average fitness values is the original signal after convergence.
 The results are exported in the MATLAB command window.

 ```
 SNR of original fitness function -0.1783
 SNR of new fitness function -0.0682
 ```
-The original fitness function has larger SNR which means the relevant noise level in the original fitness function's average fitness value is lower.
-The original fitness function is better
+The original fitness function has larger SNR, which means the appropriate noise level in the original fitness function's average fitness value is lower.
+The initial fitness function is better.

 **Cheese Allocation**

-This is defined by the  which defined by the standard deviation of all the fitness values after 1000 generations of evolution.
-Smaller standart deviation indicates the fitness function has better performance
+This is defined by the standard deviation of all the fitness values after 1000 generations of evolution.
+Minor standard deviation indicates the fitness function has better performance.

-However, I am not familiar with C++, I tried to modify the BEAST but it was not successful.
+However, I am not familiar with C++, I tried to modify the BEAST, but it was unsuccessful.

 ***